DEV-learn-co-students/angular-strict-di-readme-seiji-batch-002/README.md

 	.controller('SomeController', SomeController);
 ```

 This is where the overhead comes in!
+Angular has to parse the string version of our function, filter out all the unnecessary parts and compile an array of the needed dependencies.

 ## strictDI

-strictDI means that Angular will no longer create that `$inject` property for us - we must specify it ourselves.
+strictDI means that Angular will no longer create that `$inject` property for us - we must specify it ourselves, removing any unnecessary overhead.

 We can turn on strictDI by putting the directive `ng-strict-di` on the same element we put `ng-app` on.